 - Same truck configuration, including axle groups and spacing

 - All axle weights are the same or less than the previous approval

 - Same roads being travelled in the same direction

 - Provide previous Bridge Approval (Overload) number i.e. OL1111

 - Approval within the last 5 years

-Note: If you are returning empty, request approval on your original request.
+Note: If you will require an oversize permit for an empty return trip, request approval on your original request.

 Voice Messages and Extraordinary Loads

-When we receive your request, we create a file with your company name and the commodity you are moving.
-Everything we receive or send to you is kept in this file, so that if you are making an enquiry a response can be provided and you don’t have to wait for a specific staff person to return your call.
+When we receive your request, we create a file with your company name and a reference number.
+Everything we receive or send to you is kept in this file, so that if you are making an inquiry a response can be provided by any member of our team.